yxu173/agent-api/README.md

 Follow these steps to get your Agent API up and running:

-> Please ensure you have [Docker Desktop](https://www.docker.com/products/docker-desktop) installed and running.
+> Prerequisites: [docker desktop](https://www.docker.com/products/docker-desktop) should be installed and running.

 ### Clone the repo